CartoDB/carto-vl/docs/guides/04-data-driven-visualizations-part-1.md

 - [CieLAB interpolation](#_CieLAB_interpolation)

 **Note:**
-**About Encodings**
 Within CARTO VL we follow and enforce one condition:
 **categorical properties come from strings in the Source**.
 This means that if you have a category encoded as a number (for example, giving an ID to each political party), we will treat the property as a number, and functions that expect categorical properties won't work with it.
 Likewise, numerical properties encoded as strings will be treated as categories and functions that expect numerical properties won't work with them.
 As a rule of thumb, if it makes sense to apply numerical functions like addition or multiplication to the data, the data should be stored/encoded as numbers.
 Otherwise, the data should be stored/encoded as strings.

 #### One to one mapping